ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 The ***Amazon Fresh delivery slot notification tool*** informs users verbally :speaker: and via push notifications :iphone: when it finds a delivery slot open on the 'Amazon Fresh' checkout page.

+Users in India can use our other [application for the "Big Basket" delivery website](https://github.com/vivekgautam104/bigbasket-slot-finder)

 ### We have tried to make this application user-friendly so that anyone is able to run it on their systems in **3 easy steps**:
 **(Download the application from [here](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/releases/download/v1.0.0/Amazon_Delivery_Slot_Notifier.zip) )**